-- Subdermal implant is 99% effective in preventing unintended pregnancy in terms of cost and use in comparison to other contraceptives.
-It is one of the most reliable contraceptive methods available.10 11 - It starts protection against pregnancy within 24 hours of insertion and provides continuous contraception for up to three years.
+- Subdermal implant is effective in preventing unintended pregnancy in terms of cost and use in comparison to other contraceptives.
+Less than one in 100 women who choose contraceptive implant will experience an unintended pregnancy within the first year of use.
+It is one of the most reliable contraceptive methods available.^{10 11} - It starts protection against pregnancy within 24 hours of insertion and provides continuous contraception for up to three years.
 This makes implants an alternative for women who prefer not to think about birth control every day, week, or month but want a method that is effective and independent of user behavior.4 - One of the significant advantages of the subdermal implant is that fertility returns quickly after removal.
-A study based in India shows that about 95.8% of women conceive within 12 months after discontinuing the implant, allowing for flexible family planning options.12 - Limitations of subdermal implants include changes in bleeding pattern and it does not protect a woman from reproductive tract infections (RTIs) and sexually transmitted infections (STIs) including HIV/AIDS.13 - Subdermal Implant should be routinely included in the contraceptive choices offered, after taking verbal informed consent and with effective counseling, before and post insertion, as a safe and reliable contraceptive option to all women of reproductive age, including nulliparous women and adolescents.14 - It is safe for women in the postpartum period, including breastfeeding mothers, as it does not affect the quality and quantity of breast milk.
+A study based in India shows that about 95.8% of women conceive within 12 months after discontinuing the implant, allowing for flexible family planning options.12 - Limitations of subdermal implants include changes in bleeding pattern and it does not protect a woman from reproductive tract infections (RTIs) and sexually transmitted infections (STIs) including HIV/AIDS.13 - Subdermal Implant should be routinely included in the contraceptive choices offered, after taking verbal informed consent, with effective counseling before and post insertion, as a safe and reliable contraceptive option to all women of reproductive age, including nulliparous women and adolescents.14 - It is safe for women in the postpartum period, including breastfeeding mothers, as it does not affect the quality and quantity of breast milk.
 It is also suitable for women post-abortion.
-During postpartum or post-abortion family planning counseling, women should be informed about implants, along with other methods.4 - Subdermal implant (single-rod) is in the initial rollout stage in 10 states, covering two districts each, by the Government of India.
-Scaling up this initiative across public and private sectors can enhance access to the expanded basket of contraceptives in India.
+During postpartum or post-abortion family planning counseling, women should be informed about implants, along with other methods.4 - Subdermal implant (single-rod) is in the initial rollout stage through the public health sector in 10 states, covering two districts each, by the Government of India.15 Scaling up this initiative across public and private sectors can enhance access to the expanded basket of contraceptives in India.
+This should be supported with updated health economic studies to establish their cost-effectiveness as a health intervention in the country family welfare program.